 Speaking from Moscow on Thursday, Russian Foreign Minister Sergey Lavrov said Iran would "inevitably" attend the Geneva II talks.
 The role of Tehran - supportive of Assad's government - in the peace conference has thus far been unclear.

-in the conference, but Lavrov reiterated Russian support for Tehran playing a role in Switzerland.
+The US opposes Iranian involvement in the conference, but Lavrov reiterated Russian support for Tehran playing a role in Switzerland.